 Later that year, Company X decided to raise an additional $23.00 to buy (for cash) Company Y. To fund this acquisition, Company X issues 20 new shares at $1.15 each.
 Company X’s subsequent listing fee is calculated based on the amount of new capital raised ($23.00).

-You should also consider that there are other non-ASX costs associated with listing and raising capital.
+You should also consider that there are clearing and settlement fees (refer fee schedule section 4) and other non-ASX costs associated with listing and raising capital.
+ASX clearing and settlement fees for issuers are changing from 1 July 2022.
+Find more detail here.

 This information is provided for general information purposes only.
 Some exceptions to the policy described above exist - different fee schedules may apply in the cases of debt listings, foreign exempt listings, and listed funds.